freenas/freenas-docs/userguide/system.rst

 the command line.

-By default, SED devices are not locked until the administrator takes ownership by explicitly configuring a global or per-device password.
+By default, SED devices are not locked until the administrator takes ownership of them.
+This is done by explicitly configuring a global or per-device password in the %brand% |web-ui| and adding the password to the SED devices.

 Once configured, the system automatically unlocks all SEDs during the boot process, without requiring manual intervention.
 This allows a pool to